 Placing the design in a thoroughly local context, the concept is overlaid with a palette that celebrates the Mornington Peninsula.
 Shades of eucalypt green, representing the layering of green in a native bush landscape.
 The sandy beaches of the Peninsula coastline are beautifully represented through lime wash.
-Crisp whites lighten and brighten the space to created a coastal experience.
+Crisp whites lighten and brighten the space to create a coastal experience.
 The challenge in designing an all-day eatery is creating a hospitality space that feels great from breakfast to dinner.
-For this reason the colours within the space were chosen to create distinct zones that would appeal at different times across the day.
+For this reason, the colours within the space were chosen to create distinct zones that would appeal at different times across the day.

-Zones near the front and rear glazing feature white wall panelling in lime wash, these bright and open areas take advantage of the morning light.
+Zones near the front and rear white feature wall panelling in lime wash, these bright and open areas take advantage of the morning light.
 While the internal banquette zone is painted in two shades of green to create a more intimate evening experience.
 Lush green planting is used to tie the zones together and create views of greenery from every seat, and strategically placed mirrors bounce reflections around the elongated space, connecting the open kitchen with the dining area.